 One of the things that held me back from VBS Follow-Up (and the reason I wasn’t going to send a postcard this particular year) was not knowing how to effectively do VBS Follow-Up.

 Maybe you can relate to that.
 The Best VBS is pleased to be offering an email course on Effective VBS Follow-Up.
-It is available March 10-17, so if you are interested, jump on it right away!
 Check out more information here!